For some ideas, take a look at 17 types of products couples often forget to add to their wedding registry!

 “Household Tool Kit” with 144 pieces including 4.8-volt cordless screwdriver, $43 by Apollo; homedepot.com

 While we always recommend that the registry items you select should be products that you'll both enjoy, feel free to add hobby items to your list!
-Love playing badminton after a picnic in the spring or summer?
+Love playing badminton after a picnic or corn hole on the beach in the spring or summer?
 Add a set to your wish list.
 Love going on picnics?
 A luxury picnic basket or fancy napkin rings may make for one of the best wedding registry items.

-Regardless of the wedding registry items you end up choosing – from a popular Le Creuset Dutch oven or cookie sheets to crystal wine glasses or a rice cooker – we hope that the wedding registry ideas above helped to inspire your wish list.
+Regardless of the wedding registry items you end up choosing – from a popular Le Creuset Dutch oven or cookie sheets to crystal wine glasses or a rice cooker or even off-the-wall wedding ideas – we hope that the wedding registry ideas above helped to inspire your wish list.
 Make the registry about you as a couple and choose items that you'll both love and cherish throughout your marriage.
-Happy shopping!
+Happy shopping – and don't forget to share your wedding registry information on your wedding website!